 The rate of incidents in which individuals or entire parties become overwhelmed by the alpine conditions was increasing year on year.
 Not that conditions are necessarily worsening.
 Simply more people are heading 'out', and potentially, collectively less prepared.

 The winter of 2014 showed an alarming increase in incidents across the range.
 In the North East Vic alone 5 parties became overwhelmed by the conditions and requiring rescues from remote areas by PSAR / ASAR alone.
 Unfortunately two people lost their lives in an avalanche event.
 For each rescue, teams of more than 30 people are assembled.
 All remote alpine rescues involve rescuers engaging in difficult and dangerous operations.
 As a testament to their training and ability they have a strong success rate.
 Yet in reality, the less 'call-outs' the better.

-What we do: We deliver up to date advice specifically on snow conditions that anyone travelling into unpatrolled alpine environments should consider in regards to their travel safety.
-Wether you are on skis, snowboard, snowshoes or trusty old walking boots, the advisory delivers info on what snow conditions to expect, and any relevant safety precautions to consider when travelling in snow bound terrain.
+What we do: We deliver up to date observations specifically on snow conditions that anyone travelling into unpatrolled alpine environments should consider in regards to their travel safety.
+Wether you are on skis, snowboard, snowshoes or trusty old walking boots, the bulletin delivers info on what snow conditions to expect, and any relevant safety precautions to consider when travelling in snow bound terrain.

 How we do it: We harnesses a network of specialists with vast experience in interpreting snow and weather conditions and potential hazards.
 The core network consists of Ski Patrol organisations from the relevant alpine areas, Meteorological sources and an 'In the field' network based on voluntary observations.
 It is admittedly an ambitious project.
 No small task.
 We archive and cross reference weather events with previous observations which will ultimately help us better understand the degree of accuracy with which we are reporting.